-The best ultra-zoom cameras: our quicklist
+The best bridge cameras: Quick list

 Need to cut to the chase?
-Here are our recommendations for the best cameras for zoom, along with links to get the best prices:
+Here are our recommendations for the best cameras for ultra zoom, along with links to get the best prices:

 • Fastest shooting: Sony Cyber-shot RX10 IV – Buy now

-• Best cheap ultra-zoom: Panasonic Lumix FZ330 / FZ300 – Buy now
+• Best cheap bridge camera: Panasonic Lumix FZ330 / FZ300 – Buy now

 • Best second-hand ultra-zoom: Sony Cyber-shot RX10 III – Buy now